veeneck/ryan.blog/content/blog/import-wordpress-nested-comments-into-hugo.md

     error: MISSING_CONFIG_BLOCK

 This one took me forever to fix, which means it was a super obvious mistake.
 It means Staticman can't read your config file.
 In my case, the URL I had the form POST to was wrong.
-I left an third `}` at the end of my Hugo template, which added `%7D` to the end of the URL.
+I left a third `}` at the end of my Hugo template, which added `%7D` to the end of the URL.
 Look for errors along those lines if you see the code above.

 ### Code Your Hugo Templates